Homeβ€ΊArticlesβ€ΊInvest or Pay Off Debt First? The Real Answer

 • Net wealth position: ~$63,200

-Effectively a tie — $1,100 difference over 10 years.
+Effectively a tie β€” about a $1,100 difference over 10 years.
 Either approach is rational.

 "I had been investing $400 a month into my Roth IRA while carrying $22,000 in credit card debt at 24%.
 I thought I was being disciplined and responsible.
-When I actually ran the numbers I found I was losing $3,500 a year net by doing that.
+When I actually ran the numbers I found I was losing thousands a year net by doing that.
 I paused the Roth contributions, paid off the cards in 26 months, then resumed contributions at $700 a month.
 My net worth grew faster during the payoff period than it had during the investment period."

-Composite example based on reader-reported experiences.
+β€” Composite example based on reader-reported experiences.
 Details represent common invest-vs-debt outcome scenarios, not a specific individual.

 The One Exception That Overrides the Math: Your Employer Match

-The rule that overrides everything else:
+The rule that overrides everything else

-Always contribute enough to your employer retirement plan to capture the full match — regardless of your debt interest rate.
+Always contribute enough to your employer retirement plan to capture the full match β€” regardless of your debt interest rate.

-1. Contribute enough to capture the full employer match — always, first, non-negotiable
+1. Contribute enough to capture the full employer match

-2. Build a $1,000 emergency buffer — prevents debt relapse from unexpected expenses
+2. Build a $1,000 emergency buffer

-3. Pay off all high-interest debt (above ~10% APR) — guaranteed return beats investing
+3. Pay off all high-interest debt (above ~10% APR)

-4. Build a 3–6 month emergency fund — foundation for long-term wealth building
+4. Build a 3–6 month emergency fund

-6. Pay off moderate-interest debt (6–10% APR) — optional, based on preference
+6. Pay off moderate-interest debt (6–10% APR) as a secondary priority

-Start here for the full debt payoff system → to see where this priority order fits into a complete household debt elimination plan.
+Start here for the full debt payoff system β†’ to see where this priority order fits into a complete household debt elimination plan.

 The Psychological Case: Why Debt Freedom Has Non-Financial Value

-There is a legitimate, evidence-supported case for paying off debt faster than the pure math requires — even when investing would technically produce better returns.
-Research consistently shows that debt carries significant psychological costs beyond its financial ones.
+There is a legitimate case for paying off debt faster than the pure math requires β€” even when investing would technically produce a somewhat better return.
+Debt carries psychological costs beyond its financial ones.

-This is not an argument for ignoring the math.
-It is an argument for including the full cost — financial and psychological — when making the decision.
+This is not an argument for ignoring the numbers.
+It is an argument for including the full cost β€” financial and psychological β€” when making the decision.

 "Every financial article I read told me to keep my 4.2% student loan and invest instead.
 The math made sense.
 But I could not sleep.
-The balance sat in the back of my mind constantly — at dinner, on weekends, in conversations with my spouse.
+The balance sat in the back of my mind constantly β€” at dinner, on weekends, in conversations with my spouse.
 We paid it off in 3 years instead of 7.
 Did we optimize perfectly?
 Probably not.
 Was it worth it?
 Every single month."

-Composite example based on reader-reported experiences.
-Details represent common student loan payoff decisions, not a specific couple.
+β€” Composite example based on reader-reported experiences.
+Details represent common student loan payoff decisions, not a specific individual.

 Tax-Advantaged Accounts Change the Calculation

-One factor that consistently shifts the invest-vs-debt math toward investing is the tax advantage of retirement accounts — specifically Roth IRAs and traditional 401(k)s.
+One factor that consistently shifts the invest-vs-debt math toward investing is the tax advantage of retirement accounts β€” especially Traditional 401(k)s, Traditional IRAs, Roth IRAs, and Roth 401(k)s.

-The interaction with debt:
+The interaction with debt

-• Debt above 10% APR → Pay debt first regardless of account type
+• Debt above 10% APR β†’ pay debt first regardless of account type

 The Decision Framework: Five Questions in Five Minutes

-Question 1: Does your employer offer a retirement match?
-If yes → Contribute enough to capture the full match before any debt payoff acceleration.
+If yes β†’ Contribute enough to capture the full match before any debt payoff acceleration.
 Then continue to Question 2.

-Question 2: Is any of your debt above 10% APR?
-If yes → Pay that debt aggressively before investing beyond the match.
-This includes all credit cards, high-rate personal loans, and private student loans above 10%.
+If yes β†’ Pay that debt aggressively before investing beyond the match.
+This includes most credit cards, high-rate personal loans, and many private student loans.

-Question 3: Do you have a $1,000 emergency buffer?
-If no → Build it before accelerating either debt payoff or investing.
-One unexpected expense without a buffer sends you back to the credit card and erases months of progress.
+If no β†’ Build it before accelerating either debt payoff or optional investing.
+One unexpected expense without a buffer sends you back to the credit card.

-Question 4: Is your remaining debt between 6% and 10% APR?
-If yes → This is the grey zone.
-Consider splitting available funds 50/50 between debt payoff and Roth IRA contributions.
-Neither choice is wrong.
-Personal risk tolerance and psychological comfort with debt are valid inputs.
+If yes β†’ This is the gray zone.
+Consider splitting available funds between debt payoff and investing.
+Neither choice is automatically wrong.

 Common Mistakes in the Invest-vs-Debt Decision

-3. Treating all debt the same.
 A 4.5% federal student loan and a 24% credit card are not the same financial problem.
-Lumping them together and applying the same strategy to both simultaneously produces suboptimal outcomes.
-Rank every debt by APR and apply the framework to each one individually.
+Rank every debt by APR and apply the framework to each individually.

 FAQ: Invest or Pay Off Debt First?